What to expect when a Kubernetes Node fails

 - If the node is back online within 5 - 6 minutes of the failure, Kubernetes will restart pods, unmount then re-mount volumes without volume re-attaching and VolumeAttachment cleanup.

-- If the node is not back online within 5 - 6 minutes of the failure, Kubernetes will try to delete all unreachable pods and these pods will become
+- If the node is not back online within 5 - 6 minutes of the failure, Kubernetes will try to delete all unreachable pods based on the pod eviction mechanism and these pods will become

 Terminating state.
 See pod eviction timeout for details.

 Then if the failed node is recovered later, Kubernetes will restart those terminating pods, detach the volumes, wait for the old VolumeAttachment cleanup, and reuse(re-attach & re-mount) the volumes.
 Typically these steps may take 1 ~ 7 minutes.